John-Ling/johnling.me/blog/articles/entering-a-hackathon/index.md

 After filling in all the forms to submit we submitted our Github repository, our demo video and the URL to our app.

-This day was also the same day I had to go to the airport to return to Melbourne.

 By then it would be up to the judges to determine whether we get to the finals and we would know by tomorrow morning.
+On that same day, I had to return to Melbourne so I boarded the plane and went to sleep.

 ## Day 3